gmatutecr/brightly/README.md

 ## Why Brightly?

 Naming things can be hard, so for this project I used a random word generator and picked the first word that I liked.
-So I dub you Brigthly!
+So I dub you Brightly!

 Things you may want to cover: